 Salaries for the Named Executive Officers are reviewed by the Compensation Committee on an annual basis.
 In setting specific salary levels for the Company's executive officers, the Compensation Committee assesses the executive's past performance and expected future contributions to the Company and the executive's responsibilities relative to the other executive officers.
-The Compensation Committee also refers generally to the salaries of similarly situated executives with comparable companies as reflected in the compensation data described above.
+The Compensation

-During fiscal year 2012, the Compensation Committee approved an increase in Mr. Bauer's base salary from \$240,000 to \$250,000 in connection with his promotion to Senior Vice President and Chief Financial Officer, and an increase in Mr. Pickering's base salary from \$260,000 to \$270,000 in connection with his assuming certain additional responsibilities.
-Mr. Laber commenced employment with the Company in February 2012.
-His base salary and other compensation terms were negotiated with him at the time he joined the Company.
+Committee also refers generally to the salaries of similarly situated executives with comparable companies as reflected in the compensation data described above.

-Except as noted above, the Compensation Committee did not make any other adjustments to Named Executive Officers' base salaries during fiscal year 2012 based on its belief that the base salary levels of the Named Executive Officers generally are appropriate in view of competitive practices, the Company's performance and the contribution of those officers to that performance.
+Mr. Chang received a salary increase from \$150,000 to \$225,000 in November 2014 to reflect his contributions and his increased responsibilities.
+Mr. Wark received a salary increase from \$215,000 to \$250,000 in November 2014 to reflect his contributions and his increased responsibilities in connection with his promotion to Vice President, Worldwide Operations.
+The Compensation Committee did not make any other adjustments to Named Executive Officers' base salaries during fiscal year 2015 and believes the base salary levels of the Named Executive Officers generally are appropriate in view of competitive practices, the Company's performance and the contribution of those officers to that performance.